jina-ai/jina/README.md

 #### Create

-Jina provides a high-level [Flow](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#flow) API to ease the build of search/index workflow.
-To create a new Flow,
+Jina provides a high-level [Flow API](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#flow) to simplify building search/index workflows.
+To create a new Flow:

 ```python
 from jina.flow import Flow
 f = Flow().add()
 ```

 This creates a simple Flow with one [Pod](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#pods).
-You can chain multiple `.add()` in a Flow.
+You can chain multiple `.add()`s in a single Flow.

 #### Visualize

-To visualize it, you can simply chain it with `.plot()`.
-If you are using Jupytner notebook, it will render a flowchart inline.
+To visualize the Flow, simply chain it with `.plot()`.
+If you are using a Jupyter notebook, it will render a flowchart inline:

 <img src="https://github.com/jina-ai/jina/blob/master/.github/simple-flow0.svg?raw=true"/>